scalar-labs/scalardb/docs/getting-started-with-dynamodb.md

-# Getting Started with Scalar DB on Dynamo DB
+# Getting Started with Scalar DB on DynamoDB

 ## Overview
-This document briefly explains how you can get started with Scalar DB on Dynamo DB with a simple electronic money application.
+This document briefly explains how you can get started with Scalar DB on DynamoDB with a simple electronic money application.
 ## Install prerequisites

 Scalar DB is written in Java.
 So the following software is required to run it.